 No. Lab is a day school and does not have boarding facilities.
 All students are expected to reside with one or both natural or adoptive parents, or with a legal guardian appointed by either an Illinois court or a court in another U.S. Jurisdiction whose guardianship orders are accepted by Illinois courts.

 Yes.
-All Middle School and High School applicants are required to take the Independent School Entrance Exam (“ISEE”).
-Lab does not accept the TOEFL, SSAT or other test in place of the ISEE.
+All Middle School and High School applicants are required to take the Independent School Entrance Exam (ISEE).
+Lab does not accept the TOEFL or any other tests in place of the ISEE.

-Lab students range in age from three years old (Nursery 3) through eighteen years old (12th grade).
-The majority of international applicants apply at the high school level (grades 9-12).
-Most students enter Lab at Nursery 3 or 9th grade (the beginning of high school).
+Lab students range in age from three years old (Nursery 3) to eighteen years old (Grade 12).
+The majority of international applicants apply at the high school level (Grades 9–12).
+Most students enter Lab at Nursery 3, Grade 6, or Grade 9 (the beginning of high school).